Kainji Lake: National Park

 Kainji Lake National Park (KNLP) (headquarters Wawa) is situated 560 km north of Lagos, close to the border with the Republic of Benin.
 It comprises two sectors, Borgu Game Reserve and Zugurma Game Reserve, which are separated by Kainji Lake.
 The abundant wildlife in the game preserves include baboons, duikers, hippopotami, hyenas, kobs, roan antelopes, and warthogs.

 Only the Borgu (western) sector is currently used for tourism; the Zugurma (eastern) sector lacks infrastructure, including access roads.
 The topography of the park is gently undulating with a general decrease in elevation from west to east.
 The Borgu sector is drained mainly by the Oli, Timo and Doro rivers and their tributaries, while the Zugurma sector is drained by the Maingyara and Nuwa Tizururu rivers.
 The vegetation of the park is typical of the Guinean forest-savanna mosaic, although in some areas it appears more Sahelian.
 Riparian forests occur on the banks of the larger watercourses.

 Climate

 Kainji Lake has a dry and wet seasons that last from the month of April to November.
-A typical year that has 1100 to 1200mm of rain, or over 195 days.
+A typical year that has 1100 to 1200 mm of rain, or over 195 days.